 I can no longer let this slander, these smearing attempts of me slide by.

-And I just made a decision that from now on, because I could either be silent, take it like I have for 30 years, not give a rip, but it's now to the point they they want, there are groups of people that want me off the air badly.
+And I just made a decision that from now on, because I could either be silent, take it like I have for 30 years, not give a rip, but it's now to the point they want, there are groups of people that want me off the air badly.

 They want my voice silenced.

-So I can either sit back and wait for that day to come, or I can fight.
+So I can either sit back and wait for that day to come or I can fight.

-And I've decided, for those of you in my audience that like this show, that like My TV show that I don't want them to be able to take it from you, nor do I want them to be able to take it from me.
+And I've decided for those of you in my audience that like this show, that like my TV show, that I don't want them to be able to take it from you, nor do I want them to be able to take it from me.

 And I think that our voices combined are very important.